stefintrim/QuantumMillionaire/readme.md

 Welcome to the only GitHub project that absolutely 100% guarantees* that you* will win* the lottery.

+## Watch The Universe Split Before Your Very Eyes!

 By using quantum mechanical theory, this web app, based on Scala, Cats Effect and Http4s can generate a set of quantum random numbers that will make a version of you rich, rich, rich!

 ### But How Does It Work?